melezhik/sparrow/README.md

         "engine": "generic"
     }

-# PUBLISHING SPARROW PLUGINS
+# Publishing sparrow plugins

 ## Private plugin

-All you need is to keep a plugin source code in the remote git repository.
+* All you need is to keep a plugin source code in the remote git repository.

-Plugin root directory should be repository root directory.
+* Plugin root directory should be repository root directory.

-Once a plugin is placed at git remote repository you need to add a proper entry into SPL file, see [SPL FILE](#) section how to do this.
+* Once a plugin is placed at git remote repository you need to add a proper entry into SPL file, see [SPL FILE](#) section how to do this.

 ## Public plugin